benseven/edi.bike/site/articles/2025-12-14-looking-ahead-to-tro-sub/index.md

 Nobody is looking to use Rose Street as their new commuting go-to.
 The changes being proposed are consistent with elsewhere in the city, will enable certain cycling journeys more direct access to their destination, and otherwise are a tiny sliver of the active travel story in Edinburgh.

+**This energy could have been far better spent lobbying Voi to make the length of Rose St a go-slow zone for their hire bikes, and that would have had far more impact on pedestrian safety than worrying about which way law-abiding cycle travellers are allowed to roll down it.**

-It's exhausting to see so much hand-waving from folks over something with so little impact, and feeling like there's a bun fight over every possible opportunity to make cycling in the capital more viable.
+It's exhausting to see so much hand-waving from folks over something with so little impact.

 ---